Heart test helps save teen's life

 As an organization, Athletic Testing Solutions is guided by our core purpose: To provide clinical quality heart screenings that have the potential to save lives.
 Our firm belief is we have a responsibility to our communities, as well as an obligation to set the standard as an employer and business leader.
 For us, social responsibility is defined by the contributions we make through our business operations, our support for community initiatives, our respect for people, promoting healthy youth initiatives and maintaining the strongest possible ethics and compliance.

 The ATS HeartCheck is part of ATS’s ongoing commitment to the health and well-being of the children and families across the states in which we operate.
 To date, over 4,500 children have been impacted as a result of investments from nonprofit organizations that allow us to offer our sustainable, measurable heart screening programs while promoting research to validate outcomes.
 We’ve built on our legacy of caring with increased community support through many school districts and organizations.
 We are pleased to say our brand is recognized not only for providing high-quality heart screenings but also for offering compassion to those in need.

-Through our partnership with the Jordan Robert Mann, Strive4Life, CHD Babies, and Ja’leel Freeman Foundations, we have had the opportunity to enhanced the lives of thousands of children.
-Additionally, our team of staff and physicians has spent countless hours on evenings and weekends to help us accomplish our mission.
+Through our valuable partnerships with the like-minded non-profit foundations, we have had the opportunity to enhance the lives of thousands of children.
+Additionally, our team of staff and physicians have spent countless hours on evenings and weekends to help us accomplish our mission.
 Without them, we would lack the professional assistance that makes it possible to keep the cost of delivering our services to a minimum.